gititGoro/Pythia/documentation/whitepaper.md

 # Dispute Resolution
 The legal system follows the "loser pays" model.
 If an oracle is suspected of providing bad data, anyone can dispute the data.
 In order to do so the plaintiff has to stake a deposit equal in size to the deposit staked by the defendant oracle.
 This means that the cost of false accusation is the same as the cost of being a false oracle.
 For more popular feeds, both these costs are higher, penalizing bad behaviour more severely.
-In the initial stage of Pythia, the dispute will trigger the Aragon Court System into effect.
-The rules of Pythia dispute resolution are defined according to the objective standards laid out in the feed (MarginOfError, RequiredFrequency and EpochSpan).
+While it is possible to use any dispute resolution system which embodies the user pays philisophy, Pythia is best coupled with the Ulex open source legal system (https://github.com/proftomwbell/Ulex) since it not only efficiently handles disputes of the type Pythia will raise but accomodates natural language rules such as "Oracles are required to provide at least one data point in an epoch" which judges can interpret accordingly.
+The rules of Pythia dispute resolution are defined according to the objective standards laid out in the feed (MarginOfError, RequiredFrequency and EpochSpan) as well as the rules specified under the Pythia community.
 The court will be free to decide on its source of truth.
-The design of Pythia will in the future allow users to bring their own legal system and attach the legal system to a particular feed.
-The Pythia platform will provide a set of smart contract interfaces that can be used to construct a custom legal system.
-For instance, suppose that a user wishes a feed to be governed by the 3 judge mechanism outlined in the Ulex documentation (https://github.com/proftomwbell/Ulex).
+The design of Pythia will in the future allow users to bring their own legal system and attach the legal system to a particular feed so long as it complies with certain requirements for legal systems.
+It is likely that all legal systems used in the early stages of Pythia will be forks of Ulex.
+The Pythia platform will provide a set of smart contract interfaces that can be used to integrate with a custom legal system.
+While each feed can specify the legal system of choice, Pythia itself will be governed under Ulex and so will act as a supreme court in uncertain cases.
+Neglecting to specify a legal system resorts to defaulting to the version of Ulex employed by Pythia.

+Suppose that a user wishes a feed to be governed by the 3 judge mechanism provided by Ulex.
 They would implement the interfaces correctly, deploy the necessary smart contracts and then register the entry point contract with the feed.
 A feed will thus be defined as
 ```
  {
         FeedID: 110,